Welcome to today's edition of the Rush 24-7 podcast.

 Now, he said in his acceptance speech last night that he wants to go out and establish his conservatism and so forth.

-The New York Times, this is this is hilarious.
+The New York Times, this is hilarious.

 New York Times editorial.